 Laboratory data extract

 Pairs of routine HbA1c analyses performed on blood samples from the same patients drawn within 48 hours from January 2019 to February 2021 were extracted from the laboratory information system.
 It was assumed that within-pair differences mainly represented measurement uncertainty with no intra-individual biological variation (CVI ≈ 0), and a data extract confirmed stability of HbA1c during 48 hours (Supplemental Figure 1).
 The laboratory information system of the Central Denmark Region contains laboratory tests requested by all hospitals and general practitioners in the region, which has a population of approx. 1.3 million.
 Data from two hospitals, Aarhus University Hospital (AUH) and Regional Hospital Central Jutland (RHCJ), were utilised.
 Specifically, two extracts were made; one extract contained pairs of HbA1c samples both analysed at the central laboratory within 48 hours, whereas in the second extract, HbA1c measurements performed with a local POCT device were paired with a HbA1c result from the central laboratory within 48 hours, if available.
+Paired HbA1c from the same patient with a relative difference >20% were excluded due to a high risk of analytical interference caused by e.g. haemoglobin variants (n=12).

 Prospective method comparison